St. Francis Barracks: U.S. period / U.S. military installation

 St. Francis Barracks came under control of the United States Army when the United States gained possession of Florida in 1821.
-The Barracks would remain an active U.S. Army installation until it was deactivated in 1900, with the exception of one year between 1861–1862 when it, like the rest of St. Augustine was under control of the Confederate States of America.
+The Barracks would remain an active U.S. Army installation until it was deactivated in 1900, with the exception of one year between 1861 and 1862 when it, like the rest of St. Augustine was under control of the Confederate States of America.

 In 1828, a portion of the southern end of the St. Francis Barracks military reservation was set aside as a post cemetery.
-In 1842, the U.S. Army soldiers who perished in the 1835 Dade Massacre in present day Sumter County, Florida, were re-interred here under 3 coquina pyramid shaped monuments.
+In 1842, the U.S. Army soldiers who perished in the 1835 Dade Massacre in present-day Sumter County, Florida, were re-interred here under 3 coquina pyramid shaped monuments.
 Over 1,300 other U.S. casualties of the Second Seminole War would later be buried here.
 This cemetery would later be redesignated the St. Augustine National Cemetery and would contain U.S. military personnel from the American Civil War, the Spanish–American War, World War I and World War II, as well as ten British and British Commonwealth military personnel from World War II before it was closed to further interments.

 At the start of the Civil War, there was only one U.S. Army ordnance sergeant on duty at St. Francis Barracks, Sergeant Henry Douglas, who was responsible not only for the Barracks but also for nearby Fort Marion (the American name for Castillo de San Marcos).
 On January 7, 1861, before Florida's formal secession from the Union, members of a newly formed local militia unit named the St. Augustine Blues went to the St. Francis Barracks to demand the keys to the fort.
 The U.S. Army sergeant complied with the stipulation that he receive a receipt for the fort, which he was given.